need4swede/wiki-go/data/documents/settings/document.md

 family member gets their own setup.
 With Settings Sync, those profile preferences normally follow the same user to every device.
-Settings Profiles sync named configurations and the single optional automatic assignment for each of iPhone, iPad, Apple TV, and Mac; Mac is reserved for future macOS support.
+Settings Profiles sync named configurations and the single optional automatic assignment for each supported device type.
 The manually selected profile remains local.
 While a named profile is active, ordinary eligible settings changes update that profile and sync to other devices using it.
 Stopping a named profile returns to the normal synchronized preferences: the newest values already observed through Settings